Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

-This paper considers label-protection split learning scenarios in Figs.~\ref{fig:vallina-split-learning} and~\ref{fig:nolabel-split-learning}.
-Without loss of generality, we summarize the threat model of both the scenarios in Fig.~\ref{fig:scenes}.
-The malicious/non-label party (either the client in Fig.~\ref{fig:vallina-split-learning} or the server in Fig.~\ref{fig:nolabel-split-learning}) can have access to the smashed data and gradients to perform the label inference attack.
-In the following, we illustrate the threat model in Section~\ref{subsec:threat}, mathematically analyze the potential label leakages and propose the cosine and Euclidean similarity measurements in Section~\ref{subsec:possible-leakage}, and demonstrate the proposed clustering label inference attack approach in Section~\ref{subsec:attack}.
+This paper considers label-protection split learning scenarios in Figs.~\ref{fig:split-learning-setup}\subref{fig:vallina-split-learning} and~\ref{fig:split-learning-setup}\subref{fig:nolabel-split-learning}.
+Without loss of generality, we summarize the threat model of both scenarios in Fig.~\ref{fig:scenes}.
+The malicious/non-label party (either the client in Fig.~\ref{fig:split-learning-setup}\subref{fig:vallina-split-learning} or the server in Fig.~\ref{fig:split-learning-setup}\subref{fig:nolabel-split-learning}) can have access to the smashed data and gradients to perform the label inference attack.
+In the following, we illustrate the threat model in Section~\ref{subsec:threat}, mathematically analyze the potential label leakages and propose the cosine and Euclidean similarity measurements in Section~\ref{subsec:possible-leakage}, and demonstrate the proposed label inference attack approach in Section~\ref{subsec:attack}.